 Family Medicine practitioners provide continuing, comprehensive health care for individual family members of both genders and all ages.
 By placing special attention on the family as a group, the Family Medicine practitioner provides more integrated care to all patients within a family.

-- Family Medicine practitioners emphasize disease prevention and wellness by: recommending preventive tests
+- practitioners emphasize disease prevention and wellness by recommending preventive tests

-- coaching patients to change health behaviors so they don't develop the conditions they're at risk for
+- coach patients to change health behaviors so they don't develop chronic conditions

 - monitoring chronic conditions to prevent further complications

-When a referral to a specialist is necessary, the Family Medicine practitioner collaborates with the specialist, coordinating the patient's healthcare and serving as the patient's advocate in all care settings.
+- collaborates with the specialist, coordinating the patient's healthcare and serving as the patient's advocate in all care settings when a referral to a specialist is necessary

 Internal Medicine physicians provide medical (nonsurgical) treatment for patients ranging in age from adolescent through senior years.
 Internists focus on the entire body of a patient and function in many capacities, as a diagnostician, a personal physician, health counselor, educator and consultant.
-As diagnosticians, they are specially trained to solve address medical situations in which several different illnesses may occur at the same time.
-They can manage complex and chronic illnesses, but also encourage wellness.
-As primary care physicians, they care for patients for life, in the clinic, during hospitalization and in even the nursing home, coordinating care when other specialists are involved.
+As diagnosticians, they are:

 As with other primary care physicians, Pediatricians work with other medical specialists.
 Their appreciation of the vulnerability of children and adolescents makes them excellent advocates for children when communicating with patients, families and other professionals.